When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Princess Story With a Twist

 Princess Celie loves Tuesdays.
-On this particular day, the castle grows a new room or wing, making it a very exciting occasion!
-Being the only person in the castle who cares about the layout, it’s up to Celie to save the day when the Queen and King are ambushed.
-Can she protect the castle with her knowledge of its magic, nooks, and crannies?
+On this particular day, the castle grows a new room or wing, making it a living, breathing thing.
+Being the only person who bothers to map the layout, it’s up to Celie to save the day when the royal family is ambushed.

 Product Specs